 4. Turn off the car

-6. With a 10mm socket wrench, disconnect the 12V Battery terminal and isolate it from the post
+6. With a 10mm socket wrench, disconnect the low-voltage battery terminal and isolate it from the post

 7. Open passenger side of the back door